bhekanik/blog/cl2zeveli02d1acnv3pdhel7y.md

 }
 ```

-What we've done here is to tell TypeScript that this should only accept an object that has a property address which is an object with a line1 property in it that is a string.
+What we've done here is to tell TypeScript that this should only accept an object that has a property meta which is an object with a number property in it that is a number.

 ---